 FACULTY

 Led by Artistic Director Mr. Kelvin Lau alongside HKICF’s core Artistic Team and Panels, the HKISC Junior Academy features an exceptional faculty of renowned experts.
 Renowned choral composer and Steinway Artist Mr. Warren Lee serves as Artist-in-Residence, injecting high-level musical expertise into the academy programme.
-Prominent educator Ms. Lucilla Leung, former Headmistress of St. Paul’s Co-educational College Primary School, acts as advisor and mentor, leading quarterly sharing sessions to guide students and parents in character development and holistic growth.
+Prominent educator Ms. Lucilla Leung, a respected and renowned educator whose 40-year career in early years education will guide both our students and our parent community in nurturing the character development of the children.
+Parents are invited to quarterly sharing sessions.

 The Junior Academy choirs are conducted by Ms. Monica Yu, a dedicated music educator with over a decade of experience.
 Trained at the Kodály Institute in Hungary and the Institut Jaques-Dalcroze in Switzerland, she brings deep expertise in early childhood music education, classroom-choral integration, and the very pedagogies that shape our curriculum.